The epistasis database.

 Elliott, Jorja, Maximos Chin, Brian E. Fontenot, Sabyasachi Mandal, Thomas D. McKnight, Jeffery P. Demuth, Heath Blackmon.
 "Wright was Right: Analysis of over one thousand datasets supports the critical role of epistasis in genetics and evolution."

-Usage rights: Data taken from the database must not be reproduced in published lists, online databases, or other formats, nor redistributed without permission.
+Usage rights.
+Data taken from the database must not be reproduced in published lists, online databases, or other formats, nor redistributed without permission.
 The information in this database is provided solely for personal and academic use, and must not be used for the purposes of financial gain.

 Current version: 1.0 · Last updated: 14 July 2023